 There are two hiking trails close to the Winchester House...one leads by the Cottage Colony on Harbourview Road and the other leads to the Bear River Lighthouse on the old railway line of the Dominion Atlantic Railway.

 For the past ten years on Labour Day, Digby has hosted the largest motorcycle rally in Eastern Canada.
-This year, 2013, there were over 25,000 motorcycles and double that number of people.
+There can be over 25,000 motorcycles and double that number of people.
 Lots of activities are planned to entertain the people who come and the rally starts on Friday and goes until Sunday.